 Requests for accommodation must be made in writing to the Office of Student Disability Services and must be supported by appropriate documentation of recent medical, psychological, or educational assessment data administered and evaluated by a qualified professional.
+Detailed information on how to register for disability accommodations is available at www.nova.edu/disabilityservices.
 If the student disagrees with the accommodation(s) proposed by the disability service representative in consultation with the appropriate program director and/or faculty member, he or she may appeal the decision through that center's, college's, or school's appellate process.
 If the issue cannot be satisfactorily resolved at the center, college, or school level, the student may appeal in writing no later than 10 days after the final decision to the university's Academic Accommodation Appellate Committee, which consists of the university's ADA coordinator or associate dean of students (if the ADA coordinator was consulted in the accommodation process) and representatives from at least four different academic centers, colleges, and/or schools.
 The student will be given the opportunity to present his or her appeal in an appearance before the committee.
 The committee will also review all relevant documents submitted with the written appeal before rendering a decision.
 The student will be notified in writing of the committee's decision within a reasonable amount of time of the hearing.
-The decision of the university's Academic Accommodation appellate Committee is final and binding upon the student without further appeal.
+The decision of the university's Academic Accommodation Appellate Committee is final and binding upon the student without further appeal.